cryptosuviio/ram-recoverer/ricardian/contract.contracts.md

 <h1 class="contract">add</h1>

-Adding a list of accounts to be either unstaked (if anything to unstake), or recovered.
+Adding a list of accounts for RAM recovery.

 ### Intent
 INTENT.
 This is the only way to add accounts to this contract.
 This is done by contract operator(s).